mawburn/portaler-core/docs/selfhosting.md

 **If you want to use Portaler publicly (host)**: Same as using it locally but you will also need a public routable (preferably static) ip-address and a domain name you own.
 You can (and probably should) also use a VPS instead of a VM on your PC for that.

-I am using **Debian** as my OS.
+I am using **Debian 9** as my OS.
 If you use some other Linux distro you will need to google how to install all the packages by yourself, but otherwise that should not be a problem.

 ## Steps for both local and public versions: